suptts/Mac-Window-Managers/README.md

 touch yabairc
 ```

-## Add Configuration Options to File
+## Add Configuration Options to yabai

 ```bash
 # default layout (can be bsp, stack or float)